 - ________ (you, miss) me, while I ________ (be) away?

 - Joe looks different now.
 When you next ________ (see) him, you ________ (not, recognise) him.

 - I need to get to the bank before they ________ (close).

 - I ________ (be) surprised if our team ________ (do not) win.

 - When we ________ to Brighton, it ________ (be) very crowded.

-- We’re going holiday, I will tell you about it when we get back.
+- We’re going on holiday, I will tell you about it when we come back.
 Future for the action, present simple for the adverb clause starting with when.
 Could use present perfect for have got back.

 - We must do something about global warming before it’s too late.
 Or it is, present simple because before introduces a time clause.

 - I don’t want to take the driving test.
 I will wait until I am ready.
 Future for the action, present simple for the time clause starting until.